About the artist

 Kristy Cameron, a teacher and visual artist, was born and raised in Atikokan, Ontario, the Canoe Capital of Canada.
 Being raised surrounded by the beauty of the natural world has given her endless subjects to paint, as she observes and researches this environment and its’ inner connections.

-Kristy’s art can be found in private and public collections, such as, the Archives of Ontario, the Kenora Justice Centre, the Canadian Museum of History, and various school boards and social agencies.
-She has collaborated with various authors to illustrate books and stories, such as ‘The Seven Sacred Teachings’ and ‘Meet Your Family’.
-These books have been highly used by educators nationwide.
+Kristy’s art can be found in private and public collections, such as, the Archives of Ontario, the Kenora Justice Centre, the Legislative Building, and various school boards and social agencies.
+She has collaborated with various authors to illustrate books and anthologies, which have been highly used by educators nationwide.

 About the work